How To Secure Roku TV From Hacking?

 It’s funny to hear someone say, “My Smart TV got hacked by a hacker.

-But the truth is, like any other connected device, TVs are vulnerable to security threats.
+But the reality is that, like any other connected device, smart TVs are vulnerable to security threats.

-With the increasing popularity of smart TVs that can connect to the internet and run apps, the risk of hacking has also increased.
+With the increasing popularity of internet-connected smart TVs that run apps, the risk of hacking has also grown.

 “A Reddit user recently shared a creepy experience of a hacker taking control of their TV and giving instructions, eventually revealing their identity with a sinister laugh and spoken name (full thread here).”

-That’s why securing your TCL TV from hacking is a must.
+That’s why securing your TV from hacking is a must.

 Key Takeaways: